How should I pay a home carer?

 Deciding to what degree, and by whom, a home care service will be funded is not always straightforward.
 In this article, we explore the different options available for elderly care and how you may be able to fund them.

 The first step in exploring funding options is to look into socially funded care.
 To do this, your loved one will have to fill out a Care Needs Assessment.
 A Care Needs Assessment enables officials to assess your eligibility for financial support.
-This support could wholly or partly fund care at home services.
+This support could wholly or partly fund elderly care services.